 The guarded mood reminded me of a speech given recently by the celebrated British economist Gerard Lyons .
 The talk, which was presented at an Accor-sponsored event for travel industry thought leaders, was sanguine about the various challenges faced by the global economy.
 But it also stressed the many positive underlying factors that should reassure those of us who are unsure how to plan for 2020 and beyond.

-We’ve posted the full transcript of the talk on our Luxury Beat blog here, but I’ve summarized its principal conclusions in this letter.
+We’ve posted the full transcript of the talk here, but I’ve summarized its principal conclusions in this letter.
 I also share some further takeaways from Henry Harteveldt, the respected travel industry analyst and president of Atmosphere Research Group.

 In his speech, Lyons pointed out two underlying megatrends to provide context.
 One is that the recovery from the 2008 global financial crisis has been very long, but also fairly weak by historical standards, with interest rates remaining very low.
 The other is that what growth we’re seeing is largely coming from the developing world—China and India in particular—leading to a shift in the balance of power.